-In the Australian Capital Territory, a common assault can be committed by making a threat that causes another person to fear the use of physical force.
+In the Australian, a common assault can be committed by making a threat that causes another person to fear the use of physical force.
 For instance, threatening to punch someone in the nose can be a common assault if the victim believes he or she is about to be punched.

 Threat to kill

 The offence of “threat to kill” requires proof that the accused:

 to kill that person

 intending the other person to fear that the threat would be carried out, or

 recklessly disregarding the risk that the other person would fear that the threat would be carried out, and

 the threat is made without lawful excuse and